fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

-Provides the user with a representation of the model b.
-By saving and updating locally a partial copy of the state of the game.
-I, in particular a copy of the Board is saved with all the related information.
+Provides the user with a representation of the model by saving and updating locally a partial copy of the state of the game.
+In particular a copy of the Board is saved with all the related information.